dappforce/subsocial-docs/docs/tutorials/GetSUB/Intro.md

 title: How Do I Get SUB?
 ---

-Thanks to our partners at HydraDX and StellaSwap, SUB tokens are easily available to the public!
+Thanks to our partners at HydraDX, StellaSwap, and MEXC, SUB tokens are easily available to the public!

 Here is a short summary of the two options: